Author

 LinkedIn reports that at least 19% of companies have adopted HR analytics to plan workforces more effectively, and 12% have dedicated HR analytics roles.
 However, for many HR leaders, the concept of workforce planning still seems daunting.

-The good news is that applying analytics to answer critical HR questions is a lot simpler than you may imagine.
-For example, by calculating the percentage of employees who are eligible to retire in the next five years, firms can ensure their talent pipeline is ready to fill these gaps accordingly.
-And that’s just one, basic example.
+For example, by calculating the percentage of employees who are eligible to retire in the next five years, organisations can ensure that their talent pipeline is ready to fill these gaps accordingly.
+And that’s just one basic example.

 By digitally tracking the availability of skills, both within the business and externally in the market, leaders can:

-map where permanent workforces can be deployed most effectively
+Map where permanent workforces can be deployed most effectively

-see where automation can pick up process-driven tasks that reduce productivity
+See where automation can pick up process-driven tasks that reduce productivity

-identify the skills they are lacking, and
+Identify the skills they are lacking

-determine if skills gaps can or should be filled on a full-time or contingent basis.
+Determine if skills gaps can or should be filled on a full-time or contingent basis.

-By identifying short and long-term strategic priorities, businesses can build a robust workforce plan to enable HR leaders to target inefficiencies, see where people can and should be moved within the organisation, and identify relevant strategies for focussed people development.
+By identifying short and long-term strategic priorities, businesses can build a robust workforce plan to enable HR leaders to target inefficiencies, see where people can and should be moved within the organisation, and identify relevant strategies for focused people development.

 The key is to keep business goals front and centre of every plan.
 Where are you now?
 And where is your target destination?
-Any business is only as good as its people, and by pinpointing the gap between present and future talent needs, firms can ensure they are equipped to meet their business objectives.
+Any business is only as good as its people, and by pinpointing the gap between present and future talent needs, organisations can ensure they are equipped to meet their business objectives.

 When it comes to closing workforce gaps, the argument for offering learning and development opportunities to existing teams, rather than automatically seeking external hires, is a convincing one.
 Redeploying staff where a business needs talent most is much more efficient than hiring and firing as markets ebb and flow, and staff retention should be a top priority for every company.

 Today’s talent technology can provide reliable data around which employees are suitable for re-skilling, which are likely to move on over time, and what talent is likely to be available in the external market.
-This helps with predicting gaps within the workforce that may open and close as market demand fluctuates.
+This helps predict gaps within the workforce that may open and close as market demand fluctuates.

 This type of data can also be used to implement a policy of growing your own internal talent, which can subsequently help to close projected gaps in the future.